 Challenge Configuration policy.

-Here are the steps needed in creating a Challenge Policy.
+Here are the steps needed to create a Challenge Policy.

 - Click on create as shown below